mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Make it a Google Doc or a wiki so that there's a single, authoritative version that's easy to update.
 If the style guide is trapped in an email or PDF, it's difficult to ensure that everyone's working from the latest version.

 Your style guide is a living document, and you should continue updating it as you work with your writers.
 For example, if you see a writer omitting the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma), but you're an ardent supporter, it's short-sighted to simply correct the mistake.
 Instead, update your style guide to mention that writers should use the Oxford comma, and point the writer to this new section.

-Add to the style guide judiciously.
+Add to your style guide judiciously.
 The longer the guide, the harder it is for people to learn it.

 I pay my writers to learn the style guide.
 It's helpful for the relationship because it shows them right out of the gate that I respect their time.
 It distinguishes me from clients who disrespect the business relationship by demanding unpaid work.

 ## Agree on an editing workflow

 Your writer's first draft will likely require editing, guidance, and feedback.
-A clearly defined workflow for revisions minimizes pain and wasted effort during the editing process.
+A clearly defined workflow for revisions minimizes pain and wasted effort during this process.

-Here's the editing workflow I use with writers for Is It Keto:
+Here's the editing workflow I use for Is It Keto:

-1. I create a Google Doc with the [an article template](https://docs.google.com/document/d/1C3uLqvOhqPDuLftkgSad8ZT6PdFBTDWk3hGn4c0c1vw/edit?usp=sharing).
+1. I create a Google Doc with [an article template](https://docs.google.com/document/d/1C3uLqvOhqPDuLftkgSad8ZT6PdFBTDWk3hGn4c0c1vw/edit?usp=sharing).
 1. I share the Google Doc with the writer and ask them to fill in the template.
 1. The writer emails me to let me know when they have a draft ready for me to review.
 1. I add margin comments to the Google Doc and make inline edits in "Suggesting" mode.